divya-k-nair/git-for-devops/README.md

 #Git for DevOps
-This repsitory is for understanding git concepts for devops
+This repository is for understanding git concepts for devOps